 Iterative learning control is able to achieve exceptional performance for exactly repeating tasks.
 However, iterative learning control cannot deal with varying tasks.
 Even a small variation can lead to disastrous performance deterioration.
 Many industrial systems perform such very similar yet slightly different tasks, necessitating new concepts for advanced feedforward control, including high-order feedforward (snap, jerk, etc.), input shaping, automated tuning, etc. These new concepts have been developed in recent years, whereas most of these 'iterative learning control' (ILC) techniques have been developed in the past two decades and many successful industrial applications have been reported.

-This new and extended (2015) course starts by recapitulating classical feedforward, and covers an in-depth treatment of iterative learning control and new advanced feedforward approaches.
-The course enables participants to:
+This new and extended course starts by recapitulating classical feedforward, and covers an in-depth treatment of iterative learning control, repetitive control, and new advanced feedforward approaches.
+The course covers:

 € 2.245,00 excl.
 VAT